 eCommerce is booming and it shows in consumer buying habits.
 According to a survey, 79% of consumers shop online to find the best prices.
 Consumers want more choices when it comes to pricing and they expect an easy checkout especially when online.
-If you have both a brick-and-mortar and online store, you can combine these two revenue streams with the right strategy and an integrated merchant services payment platform.
+With eCommerce merchant services, you can combine your brick-and-mortar and online store into an integrated payment platform.

 Offer Free Shipping and In-Store Pickup

 You may have heard of window shopping, but showrooming is unique to the digital age.
 “Showrooming” is shopping in-store before purchasing the same items online for a lower price.
 This puts eCommerce focused merchants at an advantage because they can incentivize customers to shop with them using free shipping.
 Offering customers the option to ship a bigger item can keep your customers in your store instead of going to a competitor.

 Opposite to showrooming is “webrooming.”
 Consumers research a product online before purchasing it in-store for a lower price.
 Consumers are looking for the best deal, so expensive shipping costs can be a dealbreaker.
 But there’s an easy eCommerce solution.
 You can offer free in-store pickup to keep them from abandoning their cart in favor of a competitor.

 Integrate Your Inventory Management

 Integrating your inventory management completely streamlines operations between your brick-and-mortar and online stores.
 Integrated eCommerce merchant services and payment solutions have unique capabilities for reporting on inventory.
 They can also automate your reordering so you don’t run out of a popular product.

 Integrated inventory management provides peace of mind and efficiency between your two stores.
 You can easily and consistently anticipate costs and cash flow for both of your stores.
 And by using an integrated platform with eCommerce capabilities, you can also view your sales trends from a single dashboard for your convenience.